RahulRaparia/mycontacts-backend/steps.md

 10. Now To confirm go to server.js and confirm the server is running go to `script.js` and add a console log and see the demon server updating automatically

 ## Creating Express Server
-1. In the server .js add the following commands
+1. In the `server.js` add the following commands
 ```js
 const express = require("express");
 // importing